 Sophos is a British security software and hardware company.
 It develops products for communication endpoint, encryption, network security and unified threat management.

-Sophos XG Firewall is a unified threat manager which also acts as a firewall.
-It also acts as application security and wireless gateway.
+Sophos Firewall is a unified threat manager which also acts as application security and wireless gateway.

 Users can manage settings from Sophos’ ‘Control Center’.
 From here subscribers can access the utilities dashboard.
 This allows you to view your network, users and applications.
 You can also add Sophos ‘iView’.
 This provides centralized reporting across multiple firewalls.

-The XG Firewall management interface gives users an overview on features such as traffic insights, system statistics and firewall rules.
+The management interface gives users an overview on features such as traffic insights, system statistics and firewall rules.